THZoria/MangaPlanner/README.md

-# DiscordMangaPlanner
+# MangaPlanner

-DiscordMangaPlanner is a Python script designed to provide manga schedules on Discord It uses an API or web scraping from the nautiljon site to retrieve information on upcoming manga releases, then formats them in a clear and readable way for display on a Discord server.
-This script can be configured to run periodically, providing regular updates on new manga releases, offering a rewarding experience for manga enthusiasts on Discord.
+MangaPlanner is a Python script designed to provide manga calendars on Discord.
+It uses an API or web scraping from the nautiljon site to retrieve information on upcoming manga releases, then formats them in a clear and readable way for display on a Discord server or in ICS format.
+This script can be configured to run periodically, providing regular updates on new manga releases, offering a rewarding experience for manga fans on Discord or in ICS for Mail tools like Outlook or Thuderbird.

 # There are 2 versions of this script,
 - The first displays the entire schedule for the upcoming manga month.